-You’re ready to attack the day when something pops into your head.
-It’s a time, and the number of minutes you need to do to benefit from exercise.
+You are ready to start your day when something pops into your head.
 Walkers ramble around for forty-five minutes or more to burn fat and boost cardio.
-The problem is you plan on doing high-intensity training and the thought makes you break into a sweat.
+The problem is you are probably planning on doing high-intensity training and the thought of that most likely scares you off.

 Often, the idea of working out for a long period is enough to make a person find an excuse.
-So, what you need to do is break it down into manageable chunks.
+What you need to do is break it down into manageable chunks.
 Then, there should be no reason to avoid the gym.
 Start by saying “I’m only going to do fifteen minutes tonight.”
-The odds are high you’ll continue after the deadline, yet you need the pick-me-up to get out of the house initially.
-And, if you do only manage a quarter of an hour, it’s fifteen-minutes longer than you would have done.
+The odds are higher if you continue after the deadline, yet you need the ‘pick-me-up’ to get out of the house initially.
+If you only manage a quarter of an hour, it’s fifteen-minutes longer than you would have done.

 Even when you arrive at the gym, you need the motivation to start working out.
 A fitness center isn’t a wholesome place.
 People can seem aggressive and as if they judge others based on their appearance.
 Plus, there is the self-confidence issue you may bring along with you for the ride.
 Mix this and you’ve got an excuse to quit or to stop yourself from exercising correctly.

 Thankfully, music is on hand to help.
 When the earbuds are in, you can barely hear anything what with the grinding of machines and the churning of weights.
 Also, there is a lot of chatter and background noise.
 More importantly than any of this is the fact that music provides focus.
 Before you know it, you’ll be listening to a playlist which encourages you to get lost in a different world.
 Time flies when this happens.
 Seriously, it’s almost as if you’re having fun.